 - Remember, violence is always a choice.
 There are no excuses and no one else to blame for being abusive.

-- Focus on how your abuse affects your partner, family and children.
+- Focus on how your abuse affects your partner, family and/or children.
 Fully accept how seriously you have hurt the people you care about.

 - Accept the consequences of your actions.
 Your partner has the right to get help from police or the courts.
 You may face legal consequences for being abusive, either with jail time or a restraining order.